Bereaved families demand ‘core’ role in Covid inquiry as ‘investigative’ phase begins

-Families who lost loved ones during the pandemic have demanded to play a central role in the UK’s Covid-19 inquiry, which launches its investigative phase tomorrow.
+Families who lost loved ones during the pandemic have demanded to play a central role in the UK’s Covid-19 inquiry, which launches its investigative phase on Thursday.

 The inquiry has already consulted with different groups, businesses, academics and officials from a variety of sectors involved in the pandemic response to review which areas warrant scrutiny and how to structure proceedings.

-This includes Covid-19 Bereaved Families for Justice, a campaign group of over 6,000 people who have lost a loved one to coronavirus.
+This includes Covid-19 Bereaved Families for Justice, a campaign group of over 6,000 people who have lost loved ones to coronavirus.

-The group has repeatedly sought assurances from the inquiry it will be granted a ‘core participant’ status once applications open.
+The group has repeatedly sought assurances from the inquiry it will be granted a “core participant” status once applications open.
 This which would allow families to give evidence, ask questions during proceedings, access all disclosed documents, and recommend people to be interviewed.

 However, Elkan Abrahamson, a lawyer who is representing the group in the inquiry, said it was unclear how the inquiry would select core participants and expressed concern that the bereaved families won’t play a central role.